ia-mm-ai/CAN-ON-10/docs/IAM.MAI.md

 IAM.MAI - Continuity Transition Legitimacy Protocol

-⸻

 0. Normative Frame

 0.1 Authority
-	•	This document defines IAM.MAI vNext and is canonical
+	•	This document defines IAM.MAI and is canonical

 0.2 Normative Keywords
 	•	MUST and MUST NOT are normative and enforceable.